Request for Mediation (PDF)Mediation

 Above fees are split between Association and Mediators.

-Any mediation over four hours is charged at $75 per hour, per party, with 100% of the hourly fee to the Mediators.
+Any Mediation over four (4) hours is charged at $100.00 per hour, per party, with 100% of the hourly fee to the Mediators.

-Association reserves the right to adjust fees or reject mediations depending on complexity of issues.
+Association reserves the right to adjust fees or reject mediations depending on the complexity of issues.